KamabokoDesign/atlas/README.md

 ## Posts
 WPEngine seems to have really mastered the Posts section of WP + Next integration.
 When you want to make a new post.
 You can preview it automatically in the Next.js build, and posts won't be public until you publish them!
 Yes and yes.

+## Step 4
+1. Dev vs. Production mode
+1. `npm run build` will build the site statically
+1. `npm start` will be on `localhost:8080`
+1. So open up your `localhost:8080` and bask in the beauty of React SPA.